Legal

 Public pages may link to external services such as Discord, YouTube, Instagram, X, TikTok, Roblox, Steam, or other platforms.
 These services are not loaded as embedded widgets by default.
 When a user chooses to open an external link, the external provider may process technical connection data according to its own terms and privacy practices.

-If .SREC. later adds analytics, advertising, tracking, or non-essential third-party embeds, the cookie and consent handling will be updated before those technologies are enabled.
+If Srev's Crew later adds analytics, advertising, tracking, or non-essential third-party embeds, the cookie and consent handling will be updated before those technologies are enabled.

 3. Purposes and Legal Bases